mrduguo/gradle-buildscript/README.md

 ./gradlew
 ```

-All projects, include the this project itself, will do the full build by default.
+All projects, include this project itself, will do the full build by default.
 It will do as much as close to jenkins integration build.

 #### Run Locally